OUR TEAM

 Orlando was born and raised in Austin, TX but his background is Mexican.
 He moved to Fort Collins, CO in 2021.
 His regular job is teaching children at a preschool and he is also studying to get his degree in communications.
 He has been into Zumba since the early 2010’s.
 He would go to Zumba class with his mom and older sister, then he fell in love with dancing.
 He just got licensed to be an Zumba instructor early 2024 and is excited to teach!
 He is very family oriented and likes the company of people he loves.
 His hobbies are dancing, going to the lake, play keyboard, play video games with friends, and watch a scary movie!

-AUDREY NEIMCHICK
+AUDREY NIEMCHICK

 Dance Instructor